Toy

 You should understand that not all barking is bad as they have personalities contrary to their size; you should expect a good amount of noise now and then.

-Small breed dogs or toy breeds are known to be small.
+Small breed dogs or toy breeds are known to be great for apartments.

 The Yorkshire terrier dog is an intelligent dog breed and, when trained correctly, can be an excellent companion.
 Keep in mind that having realistic expectations is key.
 Do not put too much pressure on you or your dog when training.